lingua-games/play-lingua/README.md

 End-to-End testing is a methodology used to test an application from a user's perspective.
 The tests ensure the application performs as expected from start to finish.
 As the tests run, you will see the browser interaction just as a user would use your application.
 Angular end to end tests are powered by a framework called Protractor.

+Note.
 The End-to-End test for this project has not implemented yet.

 ## Back-end